dbc60/dbc60.github.io/_drafts/blogging-on-github-user-pages.md

 ---
 layout: post
+title: How I Setup this Blog
-title: What Do I Really Need to Know to Setup a GitHub Blog?
+excerpt: What do I really need to know to setup a blog on GitHub?
 category: blog
 tags: [jekyll, yaml, liquid-templates,
        markdown,